 Sometimes your kids can get a little sad when it’s time to say goodbye.
 Make your elf’s departure easier by letting your elf decorate his own miniature Christmas tree on his last day in your home.
 Your elf might still be in the middle of decorating, with ornaments, garland and wrapping paper everywhere.
 Then, the next morning, the elf will be gone and the tree will be beautifully finished.
 Under the tree, your elf can leave little presents as a way to say goodbye and thanks for the laughs.

-Elf on the Shelf is Coming to Homemakers!
+Share your Elf on the Shelf Ideas!

 Share this Post